shmoore147/homework-unit01-may2/5.2/hw.md

 In this app, users can upload photos to their accounts and share them with others.
 These photos can be grouped into albums. photo = {
-  name:
+  name: "Me at the beach"
-  date:
+  date: "March 10, 2016"
-  URL:
+  URL: "www.mypic.com"
 }

 album = {
-  name:
+  name: "Aruba"
-  photos:
+  photos: "Photo1", ...
 }
 user = {
-  username:
+  username: shm147
-  uploadedPhotos:
+  uploadedPhotos: 7
-  albumsCreated:
+  albumsCreated: 2
 }

 ### 3. Home Automation Manager